Ayush-Jung/Ayush-Jung/README.md

 Wanna know more about me:

-- 🔭 I’m currently working on a bunch of mobile/backend projects
+- 🔭 I’m currently working on a bunch of mobile/backend projects.
-- 🌱 I’m currently learning everything i can
+- 🌱 I’m currently learning everything I can.
-- 👯 I’m looking to collaborate on some cool project
+- 👯 I’m looking to collaborate on some cool project.
-- 😄 Pronouns: He/His
+- 😄 Pronouns: He/His.
-- ⚡ In my free time I solve challenges from HackerRank

 ### :hammer_and_wrench: Languages and Tools :
 <div>